-Considering the benefits of proton pump inhibitors (PPIs) on the prevention of post-EVT GIB[9,10], the American Society for Gastrointestinal Endoscopy recommends the use of PPIs after endoscopic variceal ligation (EVL) to reduce the rate of ligation-induced ulcer[11] and the Chinese Medical Association also recommends the postoperative use of PPIs to improve the hemostasis success and reduce the rates of ulcer and recent post-EVT GIB[12].
+Considering the benefits of proton pump inhibitors (PPIs) on the prevention of post-EVT GIB[9,10], the American Society for Gastrointestinal Endoscopy recommends the use of PPIs after endoscopic variceal ligation (EVL) to decrease the rate of ligation-induced ulcer[11] and the Chinese Medical Association also recommends the postoperative use of PPIs to improve the hemostasis success and reduce the rates of ulcer and recent post-EVT GIB[12].
 Indeed, the clinicians often use PPIs after EVT in clinical practice[13].
 However, the British Society of Gastroenterology states that PPIs are only recommended in the presence of peptic ulcers[14].
 Additionally, the Baveno VII consensus also states that patients who used PPIs before EVT should discontinue their use immediately after EVT unless they are strictly indicated[3].
 Recent evidence also suggests that the use of PPIs in patients with liver cirrhosis may increase the risk of hepatic encephalopathy and spontaneous bacterial peritonitis[15].
 Therefore, whether the routine use of PPIs after EVT is beneficial remains controversial.
-For this reason, we conducted a retrospective study to evaluate the effect of postoperative use of PPIs on post-EVT GIB and other post-EVT complications in patients with liver cirrhosis during hospitalization.
+For this reason, we conducted a retrospective study to evaluate the effects of postoperative use of PPIs on post-EVT GIB and other post-EVT complications in patients with liver cirrhosis during hospitalization.

 MATERIALS AND METHODS